Stress and high blood pressure: What's the connection?

 Your body produces a surge of hormones when you're in a stressful situation.
 These hormones temporarily increase your blood pressure by causing your heart to beat faster and your blood vessels to narrow.

-It's possible that health conditions related to stress — such as anxiety, depression, and isolation from friends and family — may be linked to heart disease, but there's no evidence they're linked to high blood pressure.
-Instead, it may be that the hormones produced when you're emotionally stressed may damage your arteries, leading to heart disease.
-It may also be that being depressed may cause self-destructive behavior, such as neglecting to take your medications to control high blood pressure or other heart conditions.
+But there's no evidence these conditions are directly linked to high blood pressure.
+Instead, the hormones your body makes when you're emotionally stressed may damage your arteries, leading to heart disease.
+Also, some symptoms, like those caused by depression, may cause you to forget to take medications to control high blood pressure or other heart conditions.

 Increases in blood pressure related to stress can be dramatic.
-But once the stressor disappears, your blood pressure returns to normal.
-However, even temporary spikes in blood pressure — if they occur often enough — can damage your blood vessels, heart and kidneys in a way similar to long-term high blood pressure.
+But when your stress goes away, your blood pressure returns to normal.
+However, even frequent, temporary spikes in blood pressure can damage your blood vessels, heart and kidneys in a way similar to long-term high blood pressure.

 Stress-reducing activities can lower your blood pressure

-While reducing stress might not directly lower blood pressure over the long term, using strategies to manage your stress can improve your health in other ways.
-Mastering stress management techniques can lead to other behavior changes — including those that reduce your blood pressure.
+Reducing your stress level might not directly lower your blood pressure over the long term.
+But using strategies to manage your stress can help improve your health in other ways.
+Mastering stress management techniques can lead to healthy behavior changes — including those that reduce your blood pressure.

 - Breathe to relax.
-Making a conscious effort to deepen and slow down your breathing can help you relax.
+Taking deep and slow breaths can help you relax.

 - Try yoga and meditation.
-Yoga and meditation not only can strengthen your body and help you relax, but also may lower your systolic blood pressure by 5 millimeters of mercury (mm Hg) or more.
+Yoga and meditation strengthen your body and help you relax.
+These techniques also may lower your systolic blood pressure by 5 millimeters of mercury (mm Hg) or more.

 - Get plenty of sleep.
-Being sleep deprived can make your problems seem worse than they really are.
+Too little sleep can make your problems seem worse than they really are.